Classic North Pole Expedition

 Following our time in Kathmandu we fly as a team to Lukla to start the trek.
 We land at the Hillary runway at roughly 9,000ft/3,000m.
 From the moment you land in Lukla you will be at altitude.
 It’s important to take it easy and let your body adjust to the altitude naturally.

-We take our time on the most iconic trek in the world, spending time visiting famous cultural and religious sights on our way through this scenic valley in the shadow of the world’s highest mountains.
+Enjoy spending time visiting famous cultural and religious sights on our way through this scenic valley in the shadow of the world’s highest mountains.
 Our slow acclimatization schedule means there is plenty of time to explore landmarks like the famous Tengboche Monastery where you can stop by to visit a High Lama and receive a blessing, take time to explore the famous Namche Bazaar – the Sherpa capital or have a beer in the world’s highest pub.
-Passing by countless Tibetan Buddhist stupas and chortens, you will feel the rich culture of Tibetan Buddhism and the Sherpa come alive.
+Passing by countless Tibetan Buddhist stupas and chortens, you will feel the rich culture of Tibetan Buddhism come alive.

 We choose to implement a slow acclimatization schedule, not just so you can take in the sights and sounds of the valley but to ensure you enjoy your trek and climbs and feel great throughout.